KASochacki/clemposo/readme2.txt

 ##A couple of warnings: the matlab app designer interactions tools can be a bit buggy.
 They work pretty badly over a remote desktop connection.
 The program works best on the local computer.
 These programs are memory hungry.
 If the files are too large or there are many images to map, the program will stall and start behaving in undesired ways.
+If you intend to use all three programs for cryo mapping, your LMM maps should be acquired with binning to get you close to ~300 nm a pixel.
+This will be a good compromise between memory and visibility.
+If you are running into memory problems, you can bin after imaging but you will no longer easily be able to use the buttons that automatically create navigator files.
+Kem A Sochacki 20241220

 lmmalignapp.mlapp (run with no input arguments)

 1) A dialogue pops up to ask for the EM map file. choose this file.
 It should be a tif format.
-Bin the EM map to 10 MB or lower and save it as uint8 before use.
+Save it as uint8 before use and consider binning options discussed above.
+An image that is too big will definitely cause memory hangups.

 2) A dialogue pops up to ask for the fluorescence map file.
 This should also be a tif format.
 I use an rgb file that shows all my channels.
 This is the most useful for good correlation.
 Please note that once you find a good correlation, you will later be able to perform the same transformation on other files in bulk so you don't have to worry about this image being the image that you need for your final product.
 It should be the image that helps you correlate the best.
 However, the program will not allow you to perform a flip.
 So, the fluorescent images may need to be flipped to be in the the same flip orientation as the EM images.